 - Pelvic pain and discomfort: The baby goes down further, putting more pressure on the pelvis and thus causing pain and discomfort.
 Moreover, the head movements of the baby inside the womb will give you sharp pain in the pelvic area.

 - Braxton Hicks: The false contractions become more frequent, and you might mistake them to be real labor.
 If you are getting Braxton Hicks contractions regularly, your doctor may do a vaginal examination to identify the cervical dilation.
 This, in turn, helps you know if the contractions are real or false.
 The doctor may ask you to keep track of the time gap between contractions to know if they are false or true.
+True labor contractions differ from Braxton Hicks contractions by becoming more intense, more regular as time passes and they never disappear with rest.

 - Vaginal discharge: A thick mucus plug is discharged through your vagina as the baby pushes down to the birthing canal.
 This vaginal discharge could be white and clear or tinged with blood appearing slightly pinkish.
+This is called the bloody show.

 - Painful leg cramps: You might experience them especially in the night.
 To ease the pain, you can gently flex your ankle and toes back towards the shin.